ekimia/loophole-docker/README.md

 # Usage
-Make sure you pick the image with the correct platform for your host
+Make sure you pick the image with the correct platform for your host!

 _docker-compose.yml_
 ```